Practice at Tula

 Tula is a scent free studio.

-We do not burn incense or scented candles, and I ask students to be mindful of wearing strong perfumes or heavily scented products.
+We do not burn incense or scented candles, and we ask students to be mindful of wearing strong perfumes or heavily scented products.
 We want the studio to be a place where people can breathe easily and practice comfortably.

 Air purifiers are also used in the studio because clean, breathable air matters.